interlock-network/interlock-docs/whitepaper.md

 the web is.
 Web2.0 got us half-way to where we want to be.
 Its pioneers, however, could not resist the incentives to maximize the proportion of the economic surplus that they capture &mdash; even though these Web2.0 business are essentially *built by the users*.
-And Web3.0?
+And what about Web3.0?
 Depends on who you ask.
 Right now the mainstream thinks that Web3.0 is the *semantic web* &mdash; a decades-old idea that has always struggled to gain traction.
 Meanwhile, an increasing number of people believe that